-The Medical Psychology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a multiple specialties program with three American Psychological Association (APA)-accredited postdoctoral programs.
+The Medical Psychology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a multi-specialty program with three American Psychological Association (APA)-accredited postdoctoral programs.

-The postdoctoral programs of the fellowship are designed for recent graduates of an APA- or Canadian Psychological Association (CPA)-accredited clinical or counseling psychology doctoral program and an APA- or CPA-accredited predoctoral psychology internship who desire advanced training in one of the three specialty practice programs offered in this fellowship:
+The fellowship's postdoctoral programs are designed for recent graduates of an APA- or Canadian Psychological Association (CPA)-accredited clinical or counseling psychology doctoral program and an APA- or CPA-accredited predoctoral psychology internship who desire advanced training in one of the three specialty practice programs offered in this fellowship:

 - Clinical Child Psychology

 - Clinical Health Psychology

 These three accredited fellowships are designed to complement your background and to provide more focused and in-depth training in your chosen substantive specialty practice area.
 The specialty programs constituting the fellowship are each two years in duration, with one or two postdoctoral candidates recruited each year for each of the specialties — with the exception of the Clinical Neuropsychology Pediatric Specialty, which recruits one position every two years.

-The fellowship prepares doctoral-level psychologists for a career in an academic medical center by offering them clinical training integrated with research and educational opportunities in the scientist-practitioner tradition of training in psychology.
+The fellowship prepares doctoral-level psychologists for a career in an academic medical center by offering clinical training integrated with research and educational opportunities in the scientist-practitioner tradition of training in psychology.

-The clinical service areas and research training opportunities available in the postdoctoral programs ensure you are provided an integrated experience that is relevant to your needs and career goals.
-The integration of psychology into a large academic medical center that provides the best care to every patient through integrated clinical practice, education and research is the hallmark of this program.
+The clinical service areas and research training opportunities available in the postdoctoral programs ensure you receive an integrated experience that is relevant to your needs and career goals.
+The integration of psychology into a large academic medical center that provides the best care to every patient through integrated clinical practice, education, and research is the hallmark of this program.

 See below for postdoctoral residency admissions, support, and initial placement data for each specialty practice program: